Archive for the ‘Uncategorized’ Category

 That banner is a gift from Ankhaa and Dembee two little 16 year old boys who stayed in our home while they were performing at Middfest International, an annual festivity celebrating various countries in the world.
 Ankhaa and Dembee are from Mongolia and their talent was the Horsehead Fiddle.

-It’s good to know I share the experience of being adopted by so many great people.
-It’s also good to know that abortion wasn’t always used so frequently as now.
+Abortion wasn’t always used in the past as frequently as today.
 Adoption kept many important hearts beating.
 And I might add… to the benefit of society.

 Here is a partial list of people who share a common adoption thread with me: